MSBeni/SmartContactTracing_Chained/README.md

 ![Alt text](./images/locations_table_sample.png)
 ![Alt text](./images/users_table_sample.png)
 ## Database Configuration
 Please consider this important note that you should be able to connect to your postgresql.
-Use the guidance here: https://github.com/MSBeni/SmartContactTracing_Chained/blob/master/chainedSCT/extraction/README.md
+Use the guidance [here](https://github.com/MSBeni/SmartContactTracing_Chained/blob/master/chainedSCT/extraction/README.md)